hidayathms/terraform-basics/README.md

 ## What will happen when there is change in the code?
 Ist is goint ot destry and create the infra or just upsates the changes as defined in the code.
 ---
 Example:
-    Did a change in the tag name, terraform upated the name of the instance with out any disruption Did a change in instance type, terraform shutdow the instance and updated and started (disruptive) Did a change of AMI, old instance terminated/destroy and new recreated
+    Did a change in the tag name, terraform upated the name of the instance without any disruption Did a change in instance type, terraform shutdow the instance and updated and started (disruptive) Did a change of AMI, old instance terminated/destroy and new recreated